secretstartups/handbook/leadership/underperformance/index.html.md

     - Present the PIP to them on the call and go through it with them.
 Read it verbatim and don't deviate from it or think of other things to add during the call
     - Re-iterate that you want them to improve and you're there to support them.
 You will be checking their progress each week (or day if really necessary)
     - Ask them if they have any questions
-    - Inform the People Business Partner that the PIP conversation has taken place and the document have been sent to the team member.
+    - Inform the Team Member Relations Specialist (TMR) that the PIP conversation has taken place and the document have been sent to the team member.
-    - Once the PIP has been presented to the team member the PBP will upload in Hellosign and send for the team members signature.
+    - Once the PIP has been presented to the team member the TMR will upload in Hellosign and send for the team members signature.
 Signing the document does not mean a team member agrees with the PIP but acknowledges that the PIP conversation between the manager and team member has occurred.
-    - Once the PIP is signed and returned, the PBP will upload it to the document section in BambooHR and change the employment status to PIP for the duration of the PIP.
+    - Once the PIP is signed and returned, the TMR will upload it to the document section in BambooHR and change the employment status to PIP for the duration of the PIP.
 1. Typically, a team member gets time (2-4 weeks depending on the role and circumstances) to demonstrate improvement and meet specific goals, outlined in the PIP.
 By design, a PIP is expected to support a successful and sustained improvement in performance.
     - If sufficient improvement is not made, the PIP may end early and we move to next steps in termination (steps may vary by country).
     - If sufficient improvement is not made but progress is headed in the right direction, a PIP may be extended at the discretion of the manager.
 1. Otherwise, the team member is separated or their contract is cancelled.
 It is not necessary to create a second PIP for the same performance issues within a reasonable period of time and after informing the team member that the unacceptable performance has resurfaced in writing (an email is fine).
-1. To begin the offboarding process, the manager should forward a recommendation for offboarding to their Executive team member and People Business Partner including the history of the PIP and the recurring performance issues.
-If a team member does need to be let go, work with People Business Partner to follow the process for [involuntary offboarding](/handbook/people-group/offboarding/#involuntary-offboarding).
+1. To begin the offboarding process, the manager align with the Team Member Relations Specialist and forward a recommendation for offboarding to their Executive team member and People Business Partner including the history of the PIP and the recurring performance issues.
+If a team member does need to be let go, work with Team Member Relations Specialist to follow the process for [involuntary offboarding](/handbook/people-group/offboarding/#involuntary-offboarding).

 ***The PIP process is between a manager and their direct report.
 Information shared in a PIP should be kept confidential by both participants.
 If underperformance becomes a reason for offboarding, the individual should not be taken by surprise, but others at the company might be.***

 ### Internal Applications and Transfers during underperformance remediation

 When in the process of underperformance remediation, such as when a written warning, PEP or PIP is active, you are generally not eligible for transfer to other roles within GitLab.
-If the underperformance is exclusively a result of a skills mismatch (not of lack of motivation, commitment, delivery etc.. or misalignment to our values) other roles within GitLab may be considered, however, a determination regarding your eligibility is at the discretion of your manager and People Business Partner.
+If the underperformance is exclusively a result of a skills mismatch (not of lack of motivation, commitment, delivery etc. or misalignment to our values) other roles within GitLab may be considered, however, a determination regarding your eligibility is at the discretion of your manager and People Business Partner.

 When the underperformance is resolved and you want to transfer to another role, please review [the Internal Application Process](https://about.gitlab.com/handbook/people-group/promotions-transfers/#for-internal-applicants---different-job-family) for transfer.
 Please note that an internal reference will be conducted before the transfer is final, with this the documented underperformance may be discussed.

 ### Letting Someone Go

-This should be discussed with a People Business Partner before any action is taken in order to ensure it is done in compliance with local laws and regulation.
+This should be discussed with a Team Member Relations Specialist before any action is taken in order to ensure it is done in compliance with local laws and regulation.
 As soon as you know you'll have to let someone go, do it immediately.
 The team member is entitled to know where they stand.
 Delaying it for days or weeks causes problems with confidentiality (finding out that they will be let go), causation (attributing it to another reason), and escalation (the working relationship is probably going downhill).

 ### Underperformance in Senior Leadership